Hexagon/primer/implementations/aswasm/README.md

 ## Info

-This is basically converted from example 4 on https://flexiple.com/javascript/isprime-javascript/, converted to and compiled by AssembyScript
+This is a simple implementation of checkPrime i WASM, compiled using AssembyScript

 The only files from this directory needed at runtime is `index.js` and `build/release.wasm`